Skip to content

 data = inputs_reader.read()

-assert schema.check(data) is not None, "Inputs data should be valid!"
+assert schema.check(data) is not None, "Input data validation failed!"

 How can you define reusable test components?